Why B2B Marketing Execution Breaks Down

 None of these issues show up in a typical marketing dashboard.
 You will not find "ownership gaps" in your analytics.
 Decision bottlenecks do not appear in a pipeline report.

 These patterns live in the space between tools and teams.
-They are visible in daily work: in the meeting where nobody knows who is making the call, in the Slack thread where feedback loops for days, in the brief that changes scope three times before launch.
+They show up in daily work.
+The meeting where nobody knows who is making the call.
+The Slack thread where feedback loops for days.
+A brief that changes scope three times before anyone notices it has drifted.

 Teams often know something is wrong.
-They feel it in the pace of work, in the frustration of repeated misalignment, in the gap between what they planned and what they shipped.
-But because the friction is structural, it is hard to point to a single cause.
+They feel it in the pace of work and the frustration of repeated misalignment.
+But because the friction sits between roles and teams rather than inside them, it is hard to point to a single cause.

 What these patterns cost